-If you want to share the enthusiasm of the locals for this legendary national holiday, then it helps to know why it’s so historically important.
-The day commemorates the storming of the Bastille prison on July 14, 1789, which marked a pivotal moment for the famous French Revolution.
+If you want to share the locals’ enthusiasm for this legendary national holiday, it helps to know why it’s so historically important.
+Bastille Day commemorates the storming of the Bastille prison on July 14, 1789, which marked a pivotal moment for the famous French Revolution.
 The ordinary people of Paris decided they no longer wanted to accept the absolute power of the king.

-It was during this time of turbulence that the famous motto the French are so proud of, liberté, égalité, fraternité, came into fashion.
-Each year, July 14th makes sure to embrace this notion of liberté, égalité, fraternité with convivial parties that encourage people to let loose right through until dawn.
+It was during this time of turbulence that the famous motto “liberté, égalité, fraternité”, which the French are so proud of, came into fashion.
+Each year, Bastille celebrations on July 14 make sure to embrace this notion of liberté, égalité, fraternité with convivial parties that encourage people to let loose until dawn.

 Parisians have a unique way of celebrating Bastille Day, which involves dancing the night away at one of the many Bals des Pompiers (Firemen’s Ball).
 These parties are organised at Paris fire stations in different districts of the capital on July 13 and 14, so it’s the perfect way to get into the festive spirit before the day even begins.

-While there’s plenty of choice for Firemen’s Balls on the 14th, the greatest choice is on the eve, July 13th.
+While there are plenty of choices for Firemen’s Balls on the 14th, the best one is on the eve, July 13.
 These dances are hosted by the city’s fire stations – a full list of those participating is published a few weeks in advance by the tourist board.

 With disco lights and live bands, DJs and drinks on tap, these events are hotly anticipated with heaps of dancing involved.
-The night usually begins at 9 pm and can go on until around 4 am, though most wind down around midnight.
+The night usually begins at 9pm and can go on until around 4am, though most wind down by midnight.

 The admission fee varies depending on each station, though many only ask for donations at the door with proceeds going to charity or to improve the facilities of the 8,700 heroic men and women who comprise the largest fire brigade in Europe.

-The incredible military planes soar across the sky in the colours of the French flag at 10:45 am – it’s a breathtaking spectacle.
+The incredible military planes soar across the sky in the colours of the French flag at 10.45am – it’s a breathtaking spectacle.
 After gazing at the displays, people then make their way over to the Place de la Concorde.
-What’s so special about this day is the sense of community, where throngs of people are celebrating in the streets as one.
+What’s so special about this day is the sense of community, where throngs of people are celebrating on the streets as one.

-Make sure to arrive early if you want to stand a chance of seeing the spectacle, as it gets incredibly busy.
-With the abundance of crowds, many of the metro stations nearby are closed between 8 am and noon.
+Make sure to arrive early if you want to stand a chance of seeing the Bastille Day celebrations, as it gets incredibly busy.
+With the abundance of crowds, many of the metro stations nearby are closed between 8am and noon.

 Tuileries and Concorde are usually completely closed and those along the Champs-Élysées (Champs-Elysées–Clemenceau, Franklin D. Roosevelt, George V, Charles de Gaulle–Étoile) have restricted access, so make sure to plan your journey in advance.
-You can easily get off one or two stops in advance and walk the rest of the way.
+You can easily get off one or two stops from the destination and walk the rest of the way.

 You can also enjoy the Notre-Dame Cathedral, the Musée d’Orsay and the Chateâu de Versailles on Bastille Day, though the Arc de Triomphe and the Eiffel Tower have restricted openings, along with the Musée de l’Orangerie, which is closed in the morning.
-Make sure to check which venues are closed in advance.
+Make sure to check the opening hours of each venue in advance.

 One of the best ways to celebrate Bastille Day in Paris is with a cruise on the Seine, admiring the fireworks from a boat.
 The Bateaux Mouches is one of the most popular options, boasting a live orchestra for musical entertainment.
-The real reason people are drawn to the Bateaux Mouches on Bastille Day, though, stems from its gastronomic reputation.
+Though the real reason people are drawn to the Bateaux Mouches on Bastille Day stems from its gastronomic reputation.

-The highlight of the celebration consists of the vibrant colours of the explosive firework display that dazzles the sky from around 11 pm.
-It’s the city’s only firework display and keeps the population awe-struck for 30 to 35 minutes.
+The highlight of the celebration consists of the vibrant colours of the explosive firework display that dazzles the sky from around 11pm.
+It’s the city’s only fireworks display and keeps the population awe-struck for 30 to 35 minutes.

-The most popular places to enjoy the spectacle are the Champ de Mars and the Jardins du Trocadéro.
-But do be aware that these highly coveted spots get incredibly busy.
+The most popular places to enjoy the spectacle are at the Champ de Mars and the Jardins du Trocadéro, but do be aware that these highly coveted spots get incredibly busy.
 If so, you could opt for the banks of the Seine and its bridges – a picnic and a bottle of wine make a great addition.

-If you can arrive far enough in advance, then the very best views will be gained from atop the Tour Montparnasse, cocktail in hand, but it can be difficult to secure a seat.
+If you can get there early, then the very best views will be gained from atop the Tour Montparnasse, cocktail in hand, though it can be difficult to secure a seat.

 You could try calling a taxi or ordering an Uber, but know that road closures might mean you have to walk a little bit before they can even gain access.
 But fear not, the streets of Paris are glorious to explore at night.